Sage-of-Mirrors/SuperBMD/README.md

 # SuperBMD
 A library to import and export various 3D model formats into the Binary Model (BMD) format.

-This API uses the Open Asset Import Library (AssImp); A list of supported model formats can be found [here](http://assimp.org/main_features_formats.html).
+This API uses the Open Asset Import Library (AssImp).
+A list of supported model formats can be found [here](http://assimp.org/main_features_formats.html).

 # Usage